 Lack of erosion correction and control at Beaches 2 and 4.

-Because of these concerns, a Beach Buying Committee was created by the Arden Civic Association (ACA) with the goal of purchasing the beach properties and facilities and establishing a community based and operated non-profit maintenance corporation that would stand completely separate from the ACA or any other community organization.
-It would be owned by those property owners who are willing to provide funds necessary to initiate the purchase.
+Because of these concerns, a Beach Buying Committee was created by the Arden Civic Association (ACA), now known as the Arden Community Association, with the goal of purchasing the organization and its beach and park properties and facilities, while establishing a community based and operated non-profit maintenance corporation that would stand completely separate from the ACA or any other community organization.
+It would be influenced by those property owners pledged funds to initiate the purchase.
+In return, those who pledged would be granted shares in the corporation with voting power in recognition of their support.

-In January of 1973, the Beach Buying Committee began approaching owners of Sunrise Beach, Inc. about the possibility of selling the corporation to the community.
+In January of 1973, the ACA Beach Buying Committee began approaching owners of Beach Shores, Inc./Sunrise Beach, Inc. about the possibility of selling the corporation to the community.
 The Beach Buying Committee members included: Chairman, Clete Schreffler; Dick Russell; Howard Stanley; Jerry Tolodzieki; Larry Vogel; Earl Parsons, and Don Yeskey.
 The Committee determined advantages of the community owning these beach properties as follows:

 Community can determine priorities and assign action to be taken.